Amanda Jeanine O'Donnell Scholarship Fund

 for young women in South Sudan, a key area of NCP involvement.

-Since inception, nearly 500 girls have received scholarships for a year's education
+Since inception, 510 girls have received scholarships for a year's education

 through the Amanda Jeanine O'Donnell fund.